The Old Man and Death: Love of life

 Because ancient sources were confined to the Greek language, the fable did not have much currency until the Renaissance.
-Then it was told in the fable collections of the Neo Latin poets Gabriele Faerno (1545) and Hieronymus Osius.
+Then it was told in the fable collections of the Neo-Latin poets Gabriele Faerno (1545) and Hieronymus Osius.
 A French version also appeared at this time in Bernard Salomon's Les Fables d'Esope Phrygien, mises en Ryme Francoise (Lyons 1544).
 In England there was a Latin version in Francis Barlow's 1687 collection, accompanied by an English verse synopsis by Aphra Behn.

 The story's appearance in La Fontaine's Fables contributed to the fable's growing popularity in Europe.
 In fact, La Fontaine wrote two and placed them side by side.
 La Mort et le malheureux (Death and man in misfortune, I.15) is a rewriting of the story in which the main emphasis is placed on the moral to be drawn from the situation.
 La Mort et le bûcheron (Death and the woodman, I.16) stays closer to the original and is prefaced by a note in which La Fontaine confesses that he was blamed for the freedom of his first version by a contemporary critic and wrote the second by way of comparison.

 Artistic interpretations

-There have been a number of musical adaptations of La Fontaine's La Mort et le bûcheron, of which the earliest was the two-act musical (folie-vaudeville) by Henri Dupin (1791-1887) and Eugène Scribe in 1815.
+There have been a number of musical adaptations of La Fontaine's La Mort et le bûcheron, of which the earliest was the two-act musical (folie-vaudeville) by Henri Dupin (1791–1887) and Eugène Scribe in 1815.
 It was later made a lighthearted section of Francis Poulenc's ballet Les Animaux modèles (1941).
-There were also settings by Théodore Ymbert and Louis Lacombe (Op.72, 1875).
-In addition, Lefteris Kordis set the Greek text of Aesop's fable for octet and voice as part of his Aesop Project (2010).
+There were also settings by Théodore Ymbert and Louis Lacombe (Op.
+72, 1875).
+Later interpretations include Vladimir Cosma's as the fourth piece in Eh bien !
+Dansez maintenant (2006), in the style of a saraband; and the setting of the Greek text of Aesop's fable for octet and voice by Lefteris Kordis as part of his Aesop Project (2010).

 Book illustrations and prints of the fable have largely shown a skeleton, sometimes cloaked, bending over the prone woodman.
 A notable exception was Gustave Doré's, depicting the laden woodman leaning against a rock, in which the spectral figure of Death with his scythe is merely an outline down a forest aisle.
 In the 18th century, the English artist Joseph Wright of Derby painted two Gothic versions.
 The earliest, dating from 1774, is now in the Wadsworth Athenaeum.
 It depicts the woodman shrinking back from a standing skeleton in a landscape that includes an ancient ruin in the background.
 The other is in the Walker Art Gallery and centres on the confrontation of the two figures with only the base of the ruin behind them.